 A serious risk of having many lymph nodes removed is swelling of the arm, hand, chest, and neck (lymphedema).
 This can cause:

-A tight feeling in the arm
+A tight feeling in the arm or decreased sensation along the arm

 Decreased flexibility of the arm, hand, and wrist